ajslater/uptools/README.md

 # uptools

-scripts for updating various scripting packages pipup and perlup are cross platform.
-The others are for macOS.
+Scripts for updating packages for homebrew, python, node, ruby & perl. pipup and perlup are cross platform.
+The others are macOS & homebrew specific.

 ## pipup